Module 2: Basic Wilderness Self-Reliance

 • Two bright orange bandanas or equivalent 100% cotton cloth

-• One bright orange shemagh
+OR • One bright orange shemagh

 • One fixed-blade, full-tang knife with a 4–5 inch blade